moundirb/K-Means/README.md

 # K-Means
-Customer Segmentation using K-Means Clustering with Python: A University Data Analysis Project The report is in French
+Customer Segmentation using K-Means Clustering with Python: A University Data Analysis Project</br>
+The report is in French